jewettaij/visfd/doc/doc_filter_mrc.md

 If the "-mask-out" argument is specified, then voxels outside the mask will be assigned to the intensity following this argument.
 Otherwise they are assigned to 0 by default.
-*(Note that by default, voxel brightnesses are rescaled between 0 and 1 before and after filtering.
-This means that "-mask-out 0" assigns these voxels same brightness as the lowest brightness voxels in the image.
-If you are using "-rescale-min-max", then
-"-mask-out 1" assigns them to the brightest voxels in the image.)

 ### -mask-select intensity_value